Relations between infinitesimal non-commutative cumulants: Free, Boolean and monotone infinitesimal cumulants

 Notice that this formula may be considered as a formal derivation of the free moment-cumulant formula \eqref{FreeMomCum}.
 Observe that for a fixed $n$, when $\pi=1_n$ we have that $\partial r_{1_n}(a_1, \dots, a_n)=r^\prime_n(a_1, \dots, a_n)$, and this is the only place where the term $r^\prime_n$ appears on the right-hand side of \eqref{InfFreeMomCum} (if $\pi\in \PP(n)$ and $\pi\neq 1_n$, then each block $V\in\pi$ satisfies that $|V|<n$).
 This means that the infinitesimal cumulants are well defined, since we can express the (unique) $r^\prime_n$ in terms of the previous cumulants $\{r_k^\prime:\A^{k}\to \mathbb{C}\}_{k=1}^{n-1}$ and the infinitesimal moments $\{\varphi_k^\prime:\A^{k}\to \mathbb{C}\}_{k=1}^n$.

 \begin{remark} Now we can merge our free cumulants and infinitesimal free cumulants into the \textit{$\mathbb{G}$-valued free cumulants} $\{\tilde{r}_n\}_{n\geq 1}$ (see Notation \ref{tilde.notation}) which are $\cc$-linear functions from $\AA^n$ to $\ggg$.
-Observe that from definitions \eqref{InfFreeMomCum} and \eqref{FreeMomCum} we directly get the following formula relating $\tilde{\varphi}_n$ with $\tilde{r}_n$:
+Observe that from definitions \eqref{InfFreeMomCum} and \eqref{FreeMomCum}, we directly get the following formula relating $\tilde{\varphi}_n$ with $\tilde{r}_n$:

-Thus, we could have also defined this function first, and then deduce the definition of infinitesimal cumulants using the relation that appears when we just focus on the $\hbar$ coefficient.
+Thus, we could have also defined this function first, and then deduce the definition of infinitesimal cumulants by using the relation that appears when we just focus on the order-$\hbar$ coefficient.
 On the other hand, we can use M\"obius inversion in the lattice of non-crossing partitions to invert \eqref{GrassFreeMomCum} and thus obtain a formula that expresses $\tilde{r}$ in terms of $\tilde{\varphi}$:

-Thus, if we focus on the $\hbar$ coefficient we arrive at the following explicit description (which may as well serve as the definition) of the infinitesimal free cumulants in terms of the functionals $\varphi$ and $\varphi^\prime$:
+Hence, if we focus on the order-$\hbar$ coefficient, we arrive at the following explicit description (which may as well serve as the definition) of the infinitesimal free cumulants in terms of the functionals $\varphi$ and $\varphi^\prime$:

 \end{remark}